dillydill123/inventory-setups/README.md

 ![Panel Icon](readme_images_and_gifs/panel_icon.png)

-To create a new setup, gear up for the activity you would like to save, and then click on the green plus button in the top right.
+To create a new setup, gear up for the activity you would like to save, and then click on the green plus button at the top.
 It will prompt for a name, and then will take your current inventory and equipment and create a new setup.

 ![Green Plus Button](readme_images_and_gifs/create_new_setup.gif)